mantidproject/mantid/dev-docs/source/Timers.rst

 Mantid Timers
 =============

-This page provides an introduction to measuring execution time in the Mantid C++ code.
+This page provides an introduction to measuring execution time of the Mantid C++ code.

 .. contents:: Context
    :local: